Sample Hesi Exit Exam Questions

 2. What is the function of hemoglobin in the blood?

-A. To fight infection B. To carry oxygen C. To clot blood D. To regulate blood pressure
+A. To fight infection B. Now, to carry oxygen C. To clot blood D.

 Answer: B. To carry oxygen